Adjusting the AV sync setting

 If a Bluetooth audio device is connected, there may be a delay between the picture and sound due to the properties of Bluetooth.
 You can adjust the delay between the picture and sound with the A/V sync setting.
 (Only for Bluetooth A2DP-supported models that can use Bluetooth audio devices.)

-- Press the HOME button, then select [Settings] — [Display & Sound] — [Audio output] — [A/V sync] — the desired option.
+- Press the (Quick Settings) button on the remote control, then select [Settings] — [Display & Sound] — [Audio output] — [A/V sync] — the desired option.

 - You can also adjust the output timing of the picture and sound if a specific audio system is connected with an HDMI cable.
 For details about supported models, refer to the support site.

 - Depending on the connected Bluetooth audio device, the picture and sound may not match even when the [A/V sync] setting is set to [On] or [Auto].

 - To prevent the TV from displaying a black screen immediately after turning it on when a sound bar is connected wirelessly (Bluetooth), set the [A/V sync] setting to [On].

 - If [Picture mode] is set to one of the options below, the output timing of the picture and sound is not adjusted even when the [A/V sync] setting is set to [Auto].

 - The responsiveness of the TV while playing video games may feel slower due to the [A/V sync] setting adding a delay to the output timing of the picture.
 For games that are dependant on response time, we do not recommend you use a Bluetooth device and recommend that you use the TV speakers or a sound bar with a wired (HDMI cable/digital optical cable) connection instead.